-Soy oil itself contains low to no isoflavones, also called phytoestrogens – plant-derived compounds with estrogenic activity.
-Therefore, soy lecithin derived from the sludge of soy oil manufacturing would also be very unlikely to contain these hormone disrupting substances.
+Soy oil itself contains low to no isoflavones.
+These substances are also called phytoestrogens – plant-derived compounds with estrogenic activity.
+Therefore, soy lecithin derived from the sludge of soy oil manufacturing would also be unlikely to contain these hormone disrupting substances.

 What About Lecithin as a Supplement?

-Lecithin remains a popular supplement choice for the health conscious, but is it really necessary or even a good idea?
+Lecithin supplements available in pills, powder, and liquid remain popular for the health conscious.
+But, are they really necessary or even a good idea?

 According to the Weston A. Price Foundation, lecithin products are marketed for everything from improving cardiovascular health to reversing liver damage.
 It is even touted as valuable for improving brain function and memory.

 The marketing of lecithin as a supplement is typically due to a misguided fear of fat within the context of a lowfat, low cholesterol diet.
-Instead of using a lecithin supplement, particularly one derived from pesticide and hexane tainted sludge from GMO soy oil to indulge fat phobia, it is better to obtain lecithin via a traditional diet containing ample quantities of Nature’s Perfect Food: eggs.
+Why use a lecithin supplement, particularly one derived from pesticide and hexane tainted sludge from GMO soy oil to indulge fat phobia?
+It is better to obtain lecithin via a traditional diet containing ample quantities of Nature’s Perfect Food: eggs.

-And, make sure to eat those yolks and never just the whites.
-Rich, nutritious, brain building egg yolks are comprised of 30% lecithin!
+And, make sure to eat those yolks and never just the egg whites.
+Rich, nutritious, brain building egg yolks contain 30% lecithin!

 Sarah, The Healthy Home Economist

 Organic Soy Formula is Dangerous for Babies